nf-core/rnasplice/docs/output.md

   - `*_fastqc.html`: FastQC report containing quality metrics for read 1 (*and read2 if paired-end*) **after** adapter trimming.
   - `*_fastqc.zip`: Zip archive containing the FastQC report, tab-delimited data file and plot images.

-[Trim Galore!](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) is a wrapper tool around Cutadapt and FastQC to peform quality and adapter trimming on FastQ files.
-By default, Trim Galore! will automatically detect and trim the appropriate adapter sequence.
+[Trim Galore!](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) is a commonly used pre-processing tool which wraps [Cutadapt](https://cutadapt.readthedocs.io/en/stable/).
+This allows it to perform read trimming (quality and adapter) on FastQ sequencing files.
+By default, Trim Galore! will attempt to automatically detect adapter sequences before trimming.
+In addition Trim Galore! wraps FastQC so can perform a subsequent QC step on downstream trimmed reads to get a before and after QC picture.

-> **NB:** TrimGalore! will only run using multiple cores if you are able to use more than > 5 and > 6 CPUs for single- and paired-end data, respectively.
+> **NB:** Please note, as highlighted by the [nf-core/rnaseq](https://github.com/nf-core/rnaseq) pipeline: "TrimGalore! will only run using multiple cores if you are able to use more than > 5 and > 6 CPUs for single- and paired-end data, respectively.
 The total cores available to TrimGalore! will also be capped at 4 (7 and 8 CPUs in total for single- and paired-end data, respectively) because there is no longer a run-time benefit.
-See [release notes](https://github.com/FelixKrueger/TrimGalore/blob/master/Changelog.md#version-060-release-on-1-mar-2019) and [discussion whilst adding this logic to the nf-core/atacseq pipeline](https://github.com/nf-core/atacseq/pull/65).
+See [release notes](https://github.com/FelixKrueger/TrimGalore/blob/master/Changelog.md#version-060-release-on-1-mar-2019) and [discussion whilst adding this logic to the nf-core/atacseq pipeline](https://github.com/nf-core/atacseq/pull/65)".

 </details>